cazevedo/cazevedo.github.io/_pages/about.md

   - /about.html
 ---

- I am a Ph.D. student at the Institute for Systems and Robotics (ISR/IST), LARSyS, Instituto Superior Tecnico, University of Lisbon.
+ I am a researcher at the Institute for Systems and Robotics (ISR/IST), LARSyS and a PhD Student at Instituto Superior Técnico, University of Lisbon under the supervision of Professor [Pedro Lima](http://users.isr.ist.utl.pt/~pal/index.html).
 I am particularly interested in the field of artificial intelligence applied to the development of fully autonomous robots.
-My current research focuses on the development of high-level planning methods to tackle multi-robot problems under uncertainty.
-I've been addressing problems that have inherently long term horizons.
-Several applications can benefit from these methods, such as multi-robot surveillance, patrolling, monitoring and inspection, as well as many industrial scenarios like mining, construction and warehouse automation.
+My current research focuses on the development of high-level planning and learning methods to tackle multi-robot coordination problems under uncertainty.
+I've been addressing problems that have inherently long term horizons such as multi-robot continuous surveillance, patrolling, monitoring and inspection.

+ Since 2017 that I have been contributing to the [SocRob](https://irsgroup.isr.tecnico.ulisboa.pt/socrob/) project as part of the [SocRob@Home](https://irsgroup.isr.tecnico.ulisboa.pt/projects/socrob-home/) team.
+The focus of the project is to address challenging robotic problems through the participation in scientific competitions.
+Currently the team is commited to service robots in domestic, healthcare and office environments.
+I have participated in the [RoboCup](https://www.robocup.org) 2018 and in the [ERL SciRoc](https://www.eu-robotics.net/robotics_league/index.html) Smart Cities 2019 among other minor competitions.

 Education
 ======
 ### <i class="fas fa-graduation-cap" aria-hidden="true"></i> PhD Student in Electrical and Computing Engineering, 2017-2021 (expected)
-Instituto Superior Técnico, University of Lisbon
+Instituto Superior Técnico, University of Lisbon, Portugal

 ### <i class="fas fa-graduation-cap" aria-hidden="true"></i> MSc in Physics Engineering, 2013
 University of Coimbra, Portugal

-### <i class="fas fa-puzzle-piece" aria-hidden="true"></i> Puzzle Icon
-{: #puzzle}

 Professional Experience
 ======
+### <i class="fas fa-building" aria-hidden="true"></i> Research Manager
+PLUX Wireless Biosignals, Portugal
+Balancing my time between the development of Plux embedded systems and project managing.
+This comprises mainly the management and contribution to H2020, AAL and Portugal2020 funded projects.

+### <i class="fas fa-building" aria-hidden="true"></i> Eletronics Engineer
+PLUX Wireless Biosignals, Portugal
+Development of embedded systems, wireless networks protocols and API’s.
+A common goal to all developed devices is extreme miniaturization and low-power consumption.

-### <i class="fas fa-building" aria-hidden="true"></i> asdsad
+### <i class="fas fa-building" aria-hidden="true"></i> Research Assistant
+NOVA School of Science and Technology, Portugal Contributed to the Invisible Network project, developing a new generation of interactive products based on concepts as invisible computation, internet of things and ubiquitous computing.